MadoShi64/rstep/README.md

 coverage](https://codecov.io/gh/MadoShi64/rstep/branch/master/graph/badge.svg)](https://app.codecov.io/gh/MadoShi64/rstep?branch=master)
 <!-- badges: end -->

 rstep provides simple functions to automatize the different tasks when performing 1D and/or 2D STEP (Mougin et al. 1995) simulation.
-It prepares the input data (meteo (file.mto), sol (file.sol), animal load (file.cha), vegetation (file.vge)...) for STEP simulation, by cleaning and formatting the data.
+It prepares the input data (meteo (file.mto), sol (file.sol), animal load (file.cha), vegetation (file.vge)…) for STEP simulation, by cleaning and formatting the data.
 It provides a simple workflow for the model parametrization and calibration.
 It provides a set of functions to automatize the visualisation of the model outputs (1D: plots and 2D: maps), using several functions some of which others come from other packages in the R environment.

 ## Installation